 Aroha Island is an important archaeological site.
 Middens, stone alignments and heaps, terraces and two burial grounds have been discovered.
 A wahi tapu was registered on the title in 2005.

 In 1984 a QEII open space covenant was registered on the title, ensuring the natural and historic values were protected in perpetuity and in 1991 the island was sold to QEII.
-It was Dr Little’s intention that the Trust would preserve Aroha and maintain it as ‘open space’ available for public use and education.
+It was the Little’s intention that the Trust would preserve Aroha and maintain it as ‘open space’ available for public use and education.
 The latter is provided through information and education programmes run at Aroha’s Eco Centre.

 In 2005, QEII National Trust reviewed the management of the island and announced its intention to manage it on a commercial lease basis.
 A community committee was set up and successfully tendered for the management of Aroha.